viprlab/viprlab.github.io/jobs.md

 ## Jobs

 Vacancies in ViPr Lab will be posted here.
-Currently, we have ONE vacancy.
+- We have ONE Masters GRA vacancy for project DeepME.
+Application form below.

 <iframe src="https://www.formpl.us/form/5236576223232000" frameborder="0" width="800" height="1980" >
             Alternative text for browsers that do not understand IFrames.
 </iframe>